denis-g/steam-deck-optimization-guide/README.md

 To install `Decky`:
 1. Switch your Steam Deck to `Desktop Mode`
-2. Open `Firefox` and go to [https://deckbrew.xyz](https://deckbrew.xyz)
+2. Open `Firefox` and go to [https://decky.xyz](https://decky.xyz)
-3. Download the `.desktop` file into your Desktop
+3. Download the `.desktop` file into your Download folder
-4. Double-click the `Install Decky` icon on Desktop
+4. Double-click the `Decky Installer` file
 5. Enter your password when prompted

 Alternatively, you can install `Decky` via console: